sano-jin/rust-hands-on-wiki/simple-wiki-backend/README.md

-# A hands-on tutorial of web development in Rust for absolute beginners

-## A simple wiki backend -- Markdown parsing and generating html
+# A simple wiki backend -- Markdown parsing and generating html

 [Here are the sample source](https://github.com/sano-jin/rust-hands-on-wiki/tree/master/simple-wiki-backend)

 In this section, we parse the posted markdown and convert it to a html file.
 We save the markdown file in the `/public/edit` directory and the html file in the `/public/pages` directory.

-### Add dependencies
+## Add dependencies

 Add dependency to Cargo.toml.
 We will be using pulldown_cmark to convert markdown to html.